chevron icon chevron icon chevron icon

 Question 5:

-The pie chart below shows the types of fruits at a stall.
+The pie chart diagram below shows the types of fruits at a stall.
 Given that there are \(\small{84}\) oranges and twice as many pears as kiwis, what percentage of the fruits is pears?

 pie chart shows the types of fruits at a stall.
 Given that there are 84 oranges and twice as many pears as kiwis, what percentage of the fruits is pears?